rollonbears234/rollonbears234.github.io/_posts/2016-11-12-crowd-bags.md

 </ul>

 #### Winner:
 As much as I want to, I haven't bought all the bags in the above list, but the Every Day Backpack from Peak Design is amazing.
 I have the 30L and have really enjoyed it for Traveling.
-I used it for a month long trip through Guatamalma, El Salvador, and Honduras, as we as on a week trip to Taiwan.
-I have seen the 20L and I would prefer that size for actual everyday use, the 30L is too big to use regularily, especially since I am normally minimal and don't need a lot of gear.
+I used it for a month long trip through Guatemala, El Salvador, and Honduras, as we as on a week trip to Taiwan.
+I have seen the 20L and I would prefer that size for actual everyday use, the 30L is too big to use regularly, especially since I am normally minimal and don't need a lot of gear.